See What’s Coming Soon to Altium Designer 24

 High Speed PCB Layout Guidelines: Placement Tips and Strategies

-Created: October 2, 2017
+| Created: October 2, 2017 | Updated: February 9, 2021

-Part Placement in Your High Speed PCB Layout
+Part Placement in Your High-Speed PCB Layout

-Parts in a high speed PCB layout should generally be arranged in the following ways:
+Parts in a high-speed PCB layout should generally be arranged in the following ways:

-2. Grouped around large processors: These components tend to have high I/O count and will interface directly with your grouped circuit blocks.
+2. Grouped around large processors: These components tend to have a high I/O count and will interface directly with your grouped circuit blocks.
 Try to arrange the first-level circuit blocks around your central processor, and then try to arrange the downstream blocks around those.

 3. Grouped by access to routing channels: If you have a set of components that need to access a common interface on another component, try to arrange these components so that their pins face each other.
 This won't always be possible, but if you're successful you won't need to route through internal layers or in long paths around other components.

 In the image below, you'll see a large MCU in the right-most area of the layout, and there are other components grouped around it with their pins facing the MCU.
 Farther to the left, we can see that there are secondary components like connectors, LEDs, and some passives.
 Notice that these are roughly lined up to face one side of the MCU.
-This enables some routing direct from the MCU to those board regions in the left side of the board.
+This enables some routing directly from the MCU to those board regions on the left side of the board.

 Picture of motherboard layout

-High speed PCB layout example
+High-speed PCB layout example

 When planning out the of placement functional blocks of circuitry, keep in mind the power and ground plane needs as well.
-Using continuous power planes is usually preferred, but in the event that the needs of the design necessitate a split power plane for multiple voltages, exercise caution placing connected components across the split.
-High speed transmission lines should not cross splits in power planes as that will break up the return path for those signals.
+Using continuous power planes is usually preferred, but in the event that the needs of the design necessitate a split power plane for multiple voltages, exercise caution when placing connected components across the split.
+High-speed transmission lines should not cross splits in power planes as that will break up the return path for those signals.
 Also, avoid placing other components that are not part of a circuit between components of that circuit.
 This too will affect the return path for that circuit.

 Let’s look a bit deeper at part placement for different component blocks, connectors, and other circuits.

-Preparing for Placement by Floorplanning Your Layout
+Preparing for Location Placement by Floorplanning Your Layout

 Functional Blocks